etri-edgeai/nn-comp-discblock/README.md

 * python3, torch, scipy, numpy for discblock.
 For each task, you need to install required packages.

 ### Getting Started
+This repository provides various tasks for experiments.
+Let us introduce how to apply our method with language modeling.

 #### Step 1: Train a base model.